-A Bachelor of Science (B.S.) degree is offered in Aeronautical and Industrial Technology in one of three concentrations:
+A Bachelor of Science (B.S.) degree is offered in Applied and Industrial Technologies in one of two concentrations:

 The departmental programs draw upon the principles and applications of sound business management, arts and sciences, and the latest in engineering and technology.
 These principles are applied in the proper utilization of products, services, and the management of resources, equipment and personnel.

-The educational objectives for the Department of Aeronautical and Industrial Technology
+The educational objectives for the Department of Applied and Industrial Technologies:

 Tennessee State University